rrachelr/rrachelr/README.md

 - 👋 Hi, I’m Rachel (@rrachelr)
-- 👀 I’m interested in learning as much as I can
+- 👀 I’m interested in learning as much as I can!
-- 🌱 I’m a senior computer science major + cognitive science and cybersecurity minor + cybersecurity concentration
+- 🌱 I’m a senior computer science major + cognitive science and cybersecurity minor + cybersecurity concentration Thanks for stopping by!
-- 📫 How to reach me: email -> rrobins@udel.edu

 <!---
 rrachelr/rrachelr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.